YasinOrta/CRM-Demo/README.md

 # CRM-Demo
-Crm application demo
+-Crm application demo
-use npm install at first to download necessary libraries
+-use npm install at first to download necessary libraries